Language

 Adjustable Precision

-Choose between 2, 4, 6, or 8 decimal places, or use Auto mode to display only significant digits.
-This flexibility suits both everyday use and scientific applications.
+Choose 2, 4, 6, or 8 decimal places, or use Auto to drop trailing zeros — handy for both kitchens and labs.

 One-Click Copying